About MACOG's Regional CFI Program

 Fast charging stations provide hundreds of miles in less than an hour, ideal for long distance travel or short dwell times for those that cannot charge at home, rideshare drivers, etc.

-In late 2024, MACOG will award funding for the procurement, installation, operation, & maintenance of three Level 3 (DCFC / Fast Charging) EV charging stations.
-Two stations will be located along US-30, one each near City of Plymouth and City of Warsaw.
+In late 2024, MACOG will award funding for the procurement, installation, operation, & maintenance of three Level 3 (DCFC / Fast Charging) EV charging stations to Heartland Charging, Inc. Two stations will be located along US-30, one each near City of Plymouth and City of Warsaw.
 The third station will be located at the South Bend International Airport.

 Level 2 "Destination" Electric Vehicle Charging